ParallelMaths/parallel/pages/7-27-hidden-figures.md

 The answer is 300 hours, which the mother immediately converts into 12½ days.
 :::

-The film tells the story of three brilliant black women who helped send the American astronauts into space.
+The film tells the story of three brilliant black women who helped send some of the first American astronauts into space.
 These are just a few of the many women who played a crucial role in the space race.
 It is a terrific film, which received three Oscar nominations and which is both inspiring and exciting.
 Well worth